- 1.3 billion people burn kerosene for light, emitting 270,000 tonnes of CO2.

 * source: International Finance Corporation

-Green energy will dramatically reduce the cost for mobile charging and lighting (40% of household
+Green energy will dramatically reduce the cost for mobile charging and lighting (40% of

-expenditure savings is expected through cheaper off-grid energy services*), run machinery and
+expenditure savings is expected through cheaper off-grid energy services*), run

-create jobs through freed up time, and increase sales of energy-dependent devices such as
+create jobs through freed up time, and increase sales of energy-dependent devices such

 communication devices, sanitation devices, etc.